Anja Pärson: Biography

-Pärson competes in the celebrity dance show Let's Dance 2017 broadcast on TV4.
+Pärson competed in the celebrity dance show Let's Dance 2017 broadcast on TV4.

 Personal life

 Pärson's athletics club is Fjällvinden, Tärnaby, the same to which skiing legend Ingemar Stenmark and Stig Strand belonged.

-Her height is 170 cm (5 ft 7 in).
 She was awarded the Svenska Dagbladet Gold Medal in 2006 and in 2007.

 After living several years in Monaco during her sports career, she returned to Sweden and has lived in Umeå since 2012.

-In June 2012, Pärson announced on the Swedish radio program Sommar that she has been in a relationship with a woman, Filippa Rådin, for the past five years, and that they are expecting a child together.
+In June 2012, Pärson announced on the Swedish radio program Sommar that she had been in a relationship with a woman, Filippa Rådin, for the past five years, and that they were expecting a child together.
 Their son, Elvis, was born on 4 July 2012.
 On 2 August 2014, Anja Pärson and Filippa married in Umeå, Sweden.
 Former Swedish Social Democratic Party leader Mona Sahlin officiated at the wedding.
 In January 2015, the couple announced that Pärson was pregnant with their second child, a boy named Maximilian who was born in May 2015.